- Location: New Hampshire

 - Concord, NH 03305

-Filing for a name change with the DMV must also be done in the 10-day window.
+Filing for a name change with the DMV must also be done within 10 days of the change.
 However, different documents are required proving your name change.
 The most common reason for name change is marriage or divorce.
-So, bring in a copy of your marriage certificate or divorce papers with the Record Change Request to update the DMV database.
+So, bring in a copy of your marriage certificate or divorce papers with the Record Change Request (Form DSMV 30) to update the DMV database.

 The following documents will be accepted as proof of your name or address change.